kubernetes-client/java/README.md

 This should run through a long-ish build process involving `docker` and eventually result in a new set of generated code in the `kubernetes` directory.

+Includes modules that expand official website modules and include:

+More building blocks with pre-configured data (snippets)